ev3dev/ev3dev.github.io/docs/sensors/i2c-sensor-addressing.md

 some sensors anyway (most notably the NXT Ultrasonic sensor).
 The ev3dev kernel has been patched to allow these to work, but some userspace tools will not work with devices at these addresses.
-For example, we distribute a patched version of the `i2c-tools` package to workaround this.
+For example, we distribute a patched version of the `i2c-tools` package to work around this.

 | Shifted Address<br />(write/read) | Unshifted Address<br />(hex (dec)) | Notes |
 |:-:|:-:|:-:|